• ★ Customer Reviews

 ASSOCIATE’S

-An associate’s degree is another step to acquiring a higher level of education.
+An associate’s degree is another step toward acquiring a higher level of education.
 It is a post-secondary study.
 This path usually lasts 2 to 3 years and can open more opportunities.

 BACHELOR’S